rabbitmq/rabbitmq-sharding/README.md

 # RabbitMQ Sharding Plugin

+## This was migrated to https://github.com/rabbitmq/rabbitmq-server

+This repository has been moved to the main unified RabbitMQ "monorepo", including all open issues.
+You can find the source under [/deps/rabbitmq_sharding](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_sharding).
+All issues have been transferred.

+## Overview

 This plugin introduces the concept of sharded queues for RabbitMQ.
 Sharding is performed by exchanges, that is, messages will be partitioned across "shard" queues by one exchange that we should